Cryptorubic/bridge-base/README.md

 ##### Roles

-When the contract is initialized, the deployer is given only the DEFAULT_ADMIN_ROLE role.
+When the contract is initialized, an arbitrary address (passed into the constructor) is given only the DEFAULT_ADMIN_ROLE role.
 If additional roles are needed, they should be added either to the 'initialize' function or to the constructor.
 Depending on the Upgradeability.